 One of the DSPs will act as chair, and the chair will rotate, normally after a period of two years.
 The independent safeguarding scrutineer will be in attendance.
 Other representatives may be invited to attend the Partnership meeting in an advisory or expert capacity by the Chair.
+A representative of the Office of the Police and Crime Commissioner will be invited to attend on an annual basis.

-Agencies should ensure regular and consistent attendance.
-For the meeting to be considered quorate, one representative of each of the following organisations must be present: Milton Keynes City Council, BLMK Integrated Care Board (ICB), Thames Valley Police, Milton Keynes University Hospital Foundation Trust, and Central and North West London Foundation Trust.
+Agencies should ensure regular and consistent attendance at an appropriately senior level.
+For the meeting to be considered quorate, one representative of each of the following organisations must be present: Milton Keynes City Council, BLMK Integrated Care Board (ICB), Thames Valley Police.